yandex-cloud/docs/en/data-proc/tutorials/run-spark-job.md

    To create and launch a Spark application:
    1. Run the `scala-version` command on the master host to find out your Scala version.

       Make sure that the Scala version matches the versions of the libraries deployed in the {{ dataproc-name }} cluster and the libraries used in the application.
-The default set of libraries can be found in the `/usr/lib/spark/jars` directory on the {{ dataproc-name }} master host.
+The default set of libraries can be found in the `/usr/lib/spark/jars` folder on the {{ dataproc-name }} master host.
-   1. Create a directory, such as `spark-app`.
+   1. Create a folder, such as `spark-app`.
-   1. Add a file to the created directory with the path `./src/main/scala/app.scala`.
+   1. Add a file to the created folder with the path `./src/main/scala/app.scala`.
    1. Copy the following code to the `app.scala` file:

       ```scala